RiccardoBianc/QueryAGT/src/main/resources/README.md

-# File explanation
+# Supported predicates
-File ***global_types.pl*** contains the core part of the tool, that is, the implementation of the definitions as defined in the inspiring papers.
+File ```global_types.pl``` contains the core part of the tool, that is, the implementation of the definitions as defined in the inspiring papers.
+The implemented predicates are:

+*